najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 ##Problems

+We are using scrum for development with two week sprint cycle to get things out.
+Short sprints have their benefits but they also kills if you are doing testing and deployment manually and this pain reachs to maximum intensity if you need to to push code to multple servers (Dev, QA, Staging, Production).

 <img src="http://s3-ec.buzzfed.com/static/enhanced/webdr01/2013/2/20/17/anigif_enhanced-buzz-4131-1361399397-4.gif"/>

-We are using scrum for development with two week sprint cycle to get things out early and have some level of feedback while this all sounds promising short sprint cycle was killing us due to mannual code integration, testing and deployment to multiple servers.
-Specially when we were using following tooling to get job done.
+We have been using some tooling while writing code and communicating with each other and we were missing few tools and that bites us after a while.
+Following list contains few common tools in use by our local industry:

-* TFS and SVN for version control
+* __TFS and SVN__ - for version control
-* Vychat and skype of communication
+* __Vychat & skype - for communication
-* No unit testing
-* No integration testing
-* Deployoment using filezilla
+* __Zero unit tests__ - (well few devs were submiting their forms to check output and called that unit testing.
+I am not joking.)
+* __Zero integration tests__ (Again manual process followed by Devs and QA)
+* __Deployoment using filezilla__ (Yes this is the holy grail of deployment)

 Few team members had major issues with SVN and TFS as souce control specially on non-windows platforms.
 Since I have been using Git for sometime now and loved it.
 I recommonded git and knew we can't move ahead without installing local git server.
 After some research found GitLab that has free option available.
 We are running GitLab on ubuntu 12.04 box and untill now it's working smoothly.

-Co-workers who were beaten by SVN were in love with git and thought it's the only change we needed that matters and we can live without burning too much time in exploring what else is out there.
+Co-workers who were bitten by SVN were in love with git and thought it's the only change we needed in our current workflow/tooling.
 Well that was a mistake.

 <img src="http://s3-ec.buzzfed.com/static/enhanced/webdr02/2013/2/8/14/anigif_enhanced-buzz-11517-1360352639-1.gif" />

 #### Who Broke The Code?

-When you are working in team for a single project with tight deadlines you continously asking question to yourself or team members "Is it ok to pull latest code from remote branch?".
+"Is it ok to pull latest code from remote branch?".
 Gitlab was providing us information about what changed in latest commit and by whome but couldn't singal us about the integratity of the code it has.

 ###### Manual Solution: Push-Pa

-To solve above our team agreed to a follow a process which dictates that before pushing your code to version control make sure you pull the code from target branch merge it with your changes.
-Compile the merge code test it to check every feature is still working and than push it back to remote branch.
+To solve above problem our team agreed to follow a process which dictates that before pushing your code to version control make sure you pull the code first merge it with your local changes.
+Compile the merged code, test it to check every feature is still working and than push it to remote branch.

-Since we lacked unit and integration tests for our code real testing was hard to achieve and compiling code is no rocket science but it was painful to do it manually.
-Team started to feel the burden but keep doing it infact they name this push pull excersize as "Push-Pa".
+Compiling code is no rocket science but it was painful to do it manually against each commit.
+Team started to feel the burden but keeps doing it infact they name this push-pull excersize as "Push-Pa".

 ###### Real Solution: Teamcity
 I knew teamcity for a while and used it against TFS source control for a big web forms based web applicatoin.

 First task at hand was how to integrate teamcity with gitlab server for monitoring latest commits in a specific branch.

 #### Deployment Nightmare
 Our deployment process was from 80's or 90's if ftp exist back then.
-When we needed to deploy code first step was to pull the latest code from source control.
-Then make change for server envoirnment (if you miss transforms, and envoirnment checks) in config files and other code which is specific to server envoirnment.
-One thats done create a zip file and upload it to server via ftp.
+When we needed to deploy code, first step was to pull the latest code from source control.
+Then make changes for server envoirnment (if you miss transforms, and envoirnment checks) in config files and other code which is specific to server envoirnment.
+Once that's done create a zip file and upload it to server via ftp.

 On server we need to unzip the latest code, and create backup of running website. than overwrite files and test to see if deployment works.
-If its failing restore the backup if it works pray to God and say thank you for the blessings.
+If its failing restore the backup, if it works pray to God and say thanks for the blessings.

 <img src="http://25.media.tumblr.com/18f10fa837406181e2b43e1680187bb6/tumblr_mpg1oe3dK21qjmdwqo1_500.gif" />